 Not only does it offer an in-depth look at New Zealand’s history, it also has a number of displays featuring other Pacific Islands I’ve visited and plan to visit.
 It was a perfect way to spend a rainy winter morning.

 That afternoon we did some souvenir shopping before heading back to Princes’ Wharf for Shannon’s final dinner before heading home the next day.

 After 9 days of having a travel buddy, it was time for Shannon to head home and back to work.
 The weather had improved since the day before so we had one last lunch at Viaduct Quay with a view of the harbor before she headed to the airport.

 Thanks, Shannon, for joining me for the first two stops on this trip, it’s always fun to have a friend along to share the experience with!

 Days 6, 7 and most of 8 – Rain, Rain and even more Rain

-So, for the next few days things around the old Altitude pad got pretty dull (Shannon obviously knows how to time an exit).
-I had some work to do on my first two games for college football, as well as 2 consecutive days of middle of the night (my time) marathon conference calls for ESPN.
+For the next few days, things around the old Altitude pad got pretty dull (Shannon obviously knows how to time an exit).
+I had some work to do on my first two games for college football, as well as two consecutive days of middle of the night (my time) marathon conference calls for ESPN.

 Since it was windy, rainy and cold outside anyway, I figured I wasn’t missing much.
-Though, admittedly it was a struggle to keep up the evening hot tub ritual in the rain (I persevered).
+Though, admittedly it was a struggle to keep up the evening hot tub ritual in the rain (Somehow, I persevered).

 Day 9 – Last day and the sun returns!